qiz-li/lovelace-soft-ui/README.md

 * [**Browser Mod**](https://github.com/thomasloven/hass-browser_mod), by **@thomasloven**

 This is a quite special card.
+Each button on it can be used to control your TV/device.
 It will pop up when you long press on an entity.
 For example, you can make it pop-up when you hold on your TV entity.

 To add this card, click on the three dots on the top right, then go to `Configure UI` then click the three dots on the top right again, then select `Raw config editor`